garden-io/garden/docs/basics/installation.md

 ### Windows

-You can run Garden on Windows 10 Pro or Enterprise editions (The Home edition unfortunately does not work because it does support virtualization).
-To install the Garden CLI please use our _automated installation script_, which will check for dependencies, install missing dependencies if needed, and finally install the `garden-cli` npm package.
+You can run Garden on Windows 10 Pro or Enterprise editions (unfortunately, the Home edition does not work, because it does not support virtualization).
+To install the Garden CLI, please use our _automated installation script_, which will check for dependencies, install missing dependencies if needed, and finally install the `garden-cli` npm package.

 The script will check for the following: